Fin’s Recovery Journey

 I was hooked from my first session of Craniosacral therapy and saw so many gains that I later went on to study it myself for 2 years, so that I could treat him myself at home.

-The picture above shows Hamilton at his worst: Vacant stare and no desire to be cuddled or kissed
+The picture above shows Fin at his worst: Vacant stare and no desire to be cuddled or kissed

 I was completely overwhelmed, and a bit frightened to be honest, as I had never experienced anything like it.
 My therapist reassured me it was normal, and that she sometimes witnessed children re-enacting their birth and that I should just go with it.

-I began weekly then monthly sessions for myself and Hamilton, and eventually decided to study it myself as the physical and emotional benefits for the whole family have been incredible.
+I began weekly then monthly sessions for myself and Fin, and eventually decided to study it myself as the physical and emotional benefits for the whole family have been incredible.

 It is my personal opinion that whilst most children can withstand the assaults of modern life relatively unscathed, some children with a weakened immune system or genetic predisposition can and do have neurological reactions to viruses, vaccines, food allergies, environmental chemicals, and other immune triggers.
 Some studies show this imbalance in immune function can begin in the womb, often influenced by their mother’s health.
 This might explain why some children are born with autism, as opposed to those who regress later in life when their immune system is triggered and their body’s bucket overflows with toxins that it can’t cope or get rid of.
 When their toxin bucket overflows, you get a host of symptoms we call autism.